lmplo/Chasing_shadows_of_lost_memories/Appendix/Sitreps.md

 ## Safeguard
 *Ariane sat in front of the relay, it had taken a beating but the upload was still commencing.
 Only 39% left to go.
-Her apocalyse rail was spooling up for another shot, against the next wave that would approach. *
+Her apocalyse rail was spooling up for another shot, against the next wave that would approach.*

+*She looked over to her sergeant who's solidcore just finished cooling down with another charge as the sergeant hastily threw their broken rifle to the side.
+In this moment of respite amongst the remains of their fallen squad, the two of them locked eyes and gave an affirming nod.
+Without a word spoken they both new they wouldn't be leaving this planet alive, but they won't be failing to protect the relay before the upload was finished.*

+*With 27% left, Ariane sees more hostiles approaching on sensors, and levels her howitzer for more.*
 ### Victory conditions
 - **PC Victory:** By the end of the **8th round** the **protection objective** has not yet been destroyed.
 - **Enemy victory:** The **protection objective** has been destroyed before the end of the **8th round**